Mark

 In the former workers’ colony of Divišova in Brno,on the small square, a neighborhood workshop on the creation of house signs took place.
 The residents were invited with a letter to gather around a table in the public space and share their stories and memories that they have had in the neighborhood.
 Divišova čtvrt’, called Shanghai, is a settlement in Brno, in the Brno-North district, which originated as a emergency temporary housing for the working class from the nearby Královopolska engineering factory.The aim of the workshop was to redefine the current comunity’s identity and offer a new atlas of the place through creative home signs.

-The house sign, as an artwork on the building facades, historically represented a captured memory of a place, a fictional identities of the people who lived there or helped with the orientation in the city.
+The house sign, as an artwork on the building facades, historically represented a captured memory of a place, a fictional identity of the people who lived there, or helped with the orientation in the city.
 A painting or sculpture place on the outside of a building, most often above the entrance, is closely linked to the house, represents its identity and gives the house some name.

 Residents of the former workers' colonies were invited to the workshop by direct letters and postcards.